kmwest/SRI-Theme/README.md

 ### Shortcut

 Add +sribasic to your ggplot to add a quick basic format.
-This is a combination of theme_sri, and scale fill and color default set to "sricolors""
+This applies theme_sri and sets scale color and fill to "sricolors"

 ### See all palettes